deasmi/steamdeck-notes/README.md

 Steam Deck Notes
 ================

 This is Linux, but it isn't your father/grandfathers Linux.
-It certainly isn't an Ubuntu/Fedora even proper arch Linux which it's based on.
+It certainly isn't an Ubuntu/Fedora even proper Arch Linux which it's based on.
+First major difference, you cannot use the inbuilt package manger (pacman) at all.

+All additional software has to be installed as flatpacks.

 In a lot of ways this is an appliance like a router running Linux, it has a read only OS, with two versions to allow seamless upgrades and it you leave it alone it'll act like any other console.
 Turn it on, play games, done.